 Appropriate behavior before and during ceremonies is expected.
+Students may not alter their caps and/or gown.
+Students may not decorate their caps and/or gowns.
 Dates for graduation may be changed due to inclement weather (snow days) during the school year.
 Exact dates and times will be confirmed in Spring.